 There has been a massive increase in overall cloud consumption.
 Enterprise and SMB’s are increasingly moving their workload to the public cloud.
-It’s no longer a question of if, but when will you move your critical business workloads to the cloud.
+It’s no longer a question of if but when you move your critical business workloads to the cloud.
 Let’s understand why it makes sense to level up your understanding of the cloud and get a Cloud certification.

 “Through 2022, insufficient cloud IaaS skills will delay half of enterprise IT organizations’ migration to the cloud by two years or more.
 Today’s cloud migration strategies tend more toward “lift-and-shift” than toward modernization or refactoring.
 However, lift-and-shift projects do not develop native-cloud skills.
-This is creating a market where service providers cannot train and certify people quickly enough to satisfy the need for skilled cloud professionals.”–Gartner ( January 2020 )
+This is creating a market where service providers cannot train and certify people quickly enough to satisfy the need for skilled cloud professionals.”--Gartner ( January 2020 )

 1. Demand for Cloud Professionals